Trump celeb crew awaits his turn in spotlight, and their own

 The celebrities that have signed on as Trump supporters are optimistic about his prospects for a successful presidency.
 Fabio, an Italian who recently became a U.S. citizen, said he supports Trump's immigration policies and believes it's time for a president to "take care of the American people."
 Baldwin is hopeful Trump can bring "the economic change I think we need desperately."

-But Baldwin, who also plans to attend the inauguration, said he doesn't expect opposition to Trump to fade anytime soon.
+Baldwin, who plans to attend the inauguration, said he doesn't expect opposition to Trump to fade anytime soon.

 "What Trump does to unite the country again is what I'll be very curious to see," he said.